MINI Countryman Plug-in Hybrid SUV review

 MPG, running costs & CO2

-Of great importance is the 39g/km CO2 emissions figure, making the Countryman PHEV very attractive to business users thanks to its low Benefit-in-Kind (BiK) company-car tax band.
-It should mark a big saving over the Cooper and Cooper D, which are the next best Countryman models in the range.
-The Outlander PHEV, Kia Niro and Toyota C-HR hybrids all sit in higher tax brackets, where you will pay a higher BiK rate.
+Of great importance is the 41-44g/km CO2 emissions figure, making the Countryman PHEV very attractive to business users thanks to its low Benefit-in-Kind (BiK) company-car tax band.
+It should mark a big saving over the Cooper petrol, which is the next best Countryman model in the range.
+Hybrids that you don’t have to plug in, such as some versions of the Kia Niro and the Toyota C-HR, sit in higher tax brackets, where you will pay a higher BiK rate.

-The lithium-ion battery pack has a 9.6kWh capacity and recharging should take just over three hours from a household socket, reducing by an hour if a 3.6kW wallbox is used.
+The lithium-ion battery pack has a 9.6kWh capacity and recharging should take less than four hours from a household socket, reducing by an hour and a half if a 3.6kW wallbox is used.
 The battery comes included in the cost of the car, with no additional leasing required.
 The battery pack is expected to last the life of the vehicle, but has its own six-year or 60,000-mile warranty for added peace of mind.

 Engines, drive & performance

 By giving its first plug-in hybrid model a Cooper S badge, MINI is clearly confident it’s no slouch.
-Getting from 0-62mph in 6.8 seconds vindicates this and makes the Countryman PHEV a much sportier prospect than rivals like the Mitsubishi Outlander PHEV and Toyota C-HR, both of which take over 10 seconds to do the same sprint.
+Getting from 0-62mph in 6.8 seconds vindicates this and makes the Countryman PHEV a much sportier prospect than rivals such as the Mercedes GLA 250 e and Toyota C-HR.

 Power comes from a 1.5-litre three-cylinder petrol engine with 134bhp and an electric motor with 87bhp, for a total combined output of 217bhp.
 Interestingly, MINI has chosen to place the electric motor under the boot floor and send its power directly to the rear wheels, giving the Countryman PHEV its four-wheel drive.